san-diego-water-quality/water-datasets/README.md

 # Water Project Datasets

-These data packages are part of the [San Diego QWater QUality Data Project](http://water.sandiegodata.org/).
+These data packages are part of the [San Diego Water Quality Data Project](http://water.sandiegodata.org/).
 THe ``source`` directory contains data packages for original extracts from upstream soruces, and the ``derived`` directory holds processed packages that combine multiple measures and add features.

 ## Building the Datasets

+First thing is to install the Python modules in requirements.txt, usuall:

+    pip instlal -r requirements.txt

 To build all of the datasets, run ``make``.
 The key targets are: